kzkedzierska/TrackSig/README.md

 ```

 ## Usage
-The commands below assume starting from the 'Trackature' directory.
+The commands below assume starting from the 'TrackSig' directory.
 The example.vcf is provided in the repo.
 Running the code as written below will compute signature trajectories for the example.

 ### Generating variant allele frequency estimates